Why Friends May Hardly Ever Initiate Contact To Chat

 What you can do if a friend doesn't initiate contact to chat very much

-As you can see there are lots of reasons someone might not get in contact, and it's often hard to figure out which one applies in your case.
+As you can see there are lots of reasons someone might not send you many random friendly texts, and it's often hard to figure out which one applies in your case.
 The first thing I'd suggest is to think about how your friendship is otherwise.
 Is it good?
 Are you satisfied with it?
 Do you hang out often, and have a fun time when you do?
 Or is it less-close overall?

 If your relationship is otherwise solid, ask yourself what you want to do about their lack of contact.
 Are you actually fine with it, but just wanted reassurance that everything was okay?
 Maybe reading all the benign explanations in this article soothed some of your worries.
 If you know on a logical level that everything is fine, but your friendship insecurities are still strong, you might want to work on them.